hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 Based on what we discussed above, and based on our experience with systems like ``apt``, ``dnf``, and ``pacman``, we want the following features:

+* Integrity checks to verify that KIDS builds have not been modified
 * Automated patch installation using https to obtain the patches
 * Patch installs cannot "talk", as there will be nobody there to type anything
-* Ability to point at multiple patch repositories
+* Ability to point at different patch repositories
 * Ability to detect modification of a KIDS element outside of the patching process